unicode-org/message-format-wg/spec/formatting.md

 1. If the _expression_ includes an _operand_, resolve its value.
    If this fails, use a _fallback value_ for the _expression_.
 2. _Resolve the name_ of the _function_ and, based on the starting sigil,
-   find the appropriate function implementation from the _function registry_.
+   find the appropriate function implementation to call.
+   If the implementation cannot find the function, emit an Unknown Function error and use a _fallback value_ for the _expression_.

+   An implementation MAY emit an Unknown Function error if the implementation
-   If the implementation does not support the _namespace_ of the _name_ or the _namespace_ does not support the _name-part_ named _function_, emit an Unknown Function error and use a _fallback value_ for the _expression_.
+   does not support the _namespace_ of the _name_ or the _namespace_ does not support the _name-part_ named _function_.

+   Implementations are not required to implement _namespaces_ or installable _function registries_.

 4. If the _expression_ includes _options_, resolve the _options_ to a mapping
    of string identifiers to values.
    For each _option_: